IHSSPlanner

 What is the weekly hour cap for IHSS providers?

 The standard weekly cap is 70:45 (70 hours and 45 minutes) for providers serving one recipient.
 If you serve two recipients, the cap is 66:00 per week.
-Live-in providers with a county-approved 90-hour exemption may work up to 90:00 per week.
-Parent and spouse providers are capped at 40:00 per week with no overtime.
+Live-in providers with a county-approved exemption (SOC 2279) may work up to 90:00 per week.
+Your weekly maximum equals your recipient's monthly authorized hours divided by approximately 4.33 weeks — check your Notice of Action (NOA) or your ESP account for your specific cap.

 What is the 12-hour daily cap for live-in providers?